-And, of course, these loans create a dangerous cycle of borrowing to get out of trouble.
+Of course, these loans create a dangerous cycle of borrowing to get out of trouble.
 But then you have to pay them back quickly, making your next payday even tighter.
-So they keep squeezing your paychecks until you can’t pay your bills and your payday loans.
+So they keep squeezing your paychecks until you can’t pay your bills and payday loans.

 What is Earnin?

 Earnin (formerly called Activehours) is dedicated to coming up with creative alternatives to payday loans.
 With this app, you can cash in on your hours worked before payday

 According to the Better Business Bureau, Earnin was launched in May 2014, and is based in Palo Alto, California.
 The fine print on the Earnin website indicates the company is “a financial technology company, not a bank”.
 It further explains that bank products provided by the service are issued by Evolve Bank & Trust, which is an FDIC member bank.